The Tracking Tapered Gridded Estimator for the 21-cm power spectrum from MWA drift scan observations II: The Missing Frequency Channels: Effect of the Flagged Channels on MWA data

 It is believed that the various astrophysical foregrounds all exhibit a smooth, slowly varying spectral behaviour.
-The strong spectral dependence seen here in $C_{\ell}(\dnu,\nub)$ is most likely a consequence of the telescope's chromatic response, possibly due to baseline migration.
+However, here we see a strong spectral dependence in $C_{\ell}(\dnu,\nub)$, and it is most likely a consequence of the telescope's chromatic response, possibly baseline migration.
 We propose that it is possible to mitigate the ripple in $C_{\ell}(\dnu)$, and consequently mitigate the spikes in $\pk$, if we can somehow cut down the level of foreground contamination in the data.
 We expect the $C_{\ell}(\dnu,\nub)$ after foreground removal to exhibit a weaker $\nub$ dependence, thereby mitigating the spikes in $\pk$.
 In Section~\ref{sec:SCF}, we have implemented this idea and demonstrated that it works successfully.